 When to Pick Aronia Chokeberries

 Aronia harvest time will occur in late summer into the fall, depending upon your region, but generally from the middle of August into early September.
 Sometimes, fruit looks ripe as early as late July, but it may not actually be ready for harvesting.
 If the berries have any hint of red on them, leave them to ripen further on the bush.

 Harvesting Aronia Berries

 Chokeberries are prolific and are, hence, easy to harvest.
 Simply grasp the cluster and drag your hand down, dislodging the berries in one fell swoop.
 Some bushes can yield as much as several gallons of berries.
-Two or three gallons of fruit can usually be gathered in an hour.
+Two or three gallons (7.6 to 11.4 liters) of fruit can usually be gathered in an hour.
 Tie a bucket around your waste to leave both hands free to pick.